parsehex/BuddyGenAI/README.md

-# BuddyGenAI
+# BuddyGenAI (early release, in-progress)

-BuddyGenAI is an offline-only chat app made to create and interact with virtual buddies.
-BuddyGenAI uses the following local AI projects:
+BuddyGenAI is an app made to create and interact with virtual buddies, with options to use AI models running locally or from cloud providers (more AI provider support in progress).

+In the app, you name your buddies as well as give them a description to influence how they chat with you.
+When you're connected to image AI,, you can generate profile pictures for your buddies which display in chat.

+This is a passion project of mine to create an experience that emulates having friends to talk to and hang out with.
+The above projects and several others have helped make this possible and I couldn't have made this without their work.

+I hope others find this project interesting and/or enjoyable as well.

+## Online Version

+This is a new version which runs as a frontend-only app, supporting OpenRouter for chat-only and KoboldCpp for chat/image/TTS/STT.

+## Electron Version

+The original version embeds the following local projects within the app (mostly only CUDA support):

 - [llama.cpp](https://github.com/ggerganov/llama.cpp)
 - [stable-diffusion.cpp](https://github.com/leejet/stable-diffusion.cpp)
 - [Piper](https://github.com/rhasspy/piper)
 - [whisper.cpp](https://github.com/ggerganov/whisper.cpp)

-This is a passion project of mine to create an experience that somewhat realistically emulates having virtual friends to talk to and interact with.
-The above projects and several others have helped make this possible and I couldn't have made this without their work.
-I hope others find this project interesting and enjoyable as well.

 ## ✅ Features